-If you are just getting started creating online courses, purchasing your very first equipment might be one of the most intimidating parts of the whole process.
+If you are just getting started with creating online courses, one of the most intimidating aspects of the process may be purchasing your first online course equipment.

 So far, besides your own personal time that you have used learning about online course creation, this is going to be your first financial investment, so it makes it all a lot more concrete.